How being part of an accountability group improved my business

 The motivation factor

-As many of you know, I am a member of the Chartered Institute of Editing and Proofreading (CIEP).
-In fact, it was a CIEP blog post about accountability groups that introduced me to the whole idea.
-Within that, I am also a member of the Cloud Club, the ‘local group’ for those scattered around the globe, or far from any other group holding regular in-person meetings.
-With the pandemic, we soon moved our monthly meetings to weekly ones, which helped immensely.
+As many of you know, I’m a member of the Chartered Institute of Editing and Proofreading (CIEP).
+In fact, it was one of their blog posts about accountability groups that introduced me to the whole idea.
+Within that, I am also a member of the Cloud Club, the “local group” for those of us scattered around the globe, or far from any other group holding in-person meetings.

-If you do not know what an accountability group is, it is a group of people who get together and hold each other accountable to things they say they will do.
-This could be anything at all; there are no rules, other than those you make up in your group.
+If you don’t know what an accountability group is, it’s a group of people who get together and hold each other accountable to things they say they will do.
+This could be anything at all; there are no rules, other than those you make up for your group.
 In my case, the focus was on marketing and training – the two areas where I felt I could make the biggest changes, and the ones that would help me with replacing those lost contracts and move my business forward.

 The Happy Editors Club

-Five other editors said they were interested (and one more joined a few months later).
+Five other editors said they were interested (and another joined a few months later).
 And just like that, what we now call the Happy Editors Club* was born.

-It just so happens that we are all women.
+It happens that we are all women.
 We are spread across three continents.
-We are at different points in our careers and with a variety of experience.
+We are at different points in our careers and with varied experience.
 We serve different clients and different genres – some edit fiction, others work in non-fiction, a couple do both.
 Some of us have made the switch from another career while others are career editors.

 Yet we were all interested in marketing ourselves more (or better) and developing our skills through further training.
-With those goals in common, it did not matter where we lived or who our clients were.
+With these goals in common, it didn’t matter where we lived or who our clients were.
 In fact, it has turned out to be beneficial!

 Setting things up and getting going

-We started off with fortnightly meetings, knowing we could change the frequency if necessary.
+We started off with fortnightly meetings.
 I remember leading our first meeting, setting out what I had in mind for the group and opening it up to what others thought.
 We did the rounds, saying a little about ourselves.

 It was the only meeting we ever had that was formal.
-We have tried having an agenda, or picking a topic to talk about, but we have never stuck to it.
+We’ve tried having an agenda, or picking a topic to talk about, but we’ve never stuck to it.

-Each of us fills out our accountability sheet in advance of the meeting, noting what we aimed to achieve and ticking things off as we completed them.
-Beyond that, our meetings have become the place where we catch up.
-Almost like a kitchen catch-up or casual meeting during a lunch break.
+Each of us completes our accountability sheet in advance of the meeting, noting what we aimed to achieve and ticking things off as we finish them.
+Beyond that, our meetings have become a place where we catch up.
+Almost like an office kitchen catch-up or casual meeting during a lunch break.

 Turns out that we use Slack as the quickest and easiest way of solving queries or problems we have.
-From time to time we may need a place to let off steam; a safe space where we will not be judged, a space with like-minded professionals who know what we may be going through.
+From time to time we may need a place to let off steam; a safe space where we will not be judged, and where like-minded professionals know what we may be going through.

 Our meetings are for checking in with each other.
 Talking through any problems, professional or personal.
 Celebrating our wins and commiserating our losses.
 More often than not, we don’t even talk about work!

-A year on, I realise just how much the Happy Editors Club has changed my business, my mindset and how I work.
+A few years on, I realise just how much the Happy Editors Club has changed my business, my mindset, and how I work.
+I now

-- I have six editors I know and trust to guide me when I need help.
+• have six editors I know and trust to guide me when I need help

-- I found new and better clients – some as a result of referrals from this remarkable group of editors.
+• work with new and better clients – some as a result of referrals from this remarkable group of editors

 Quite simply, I am a better person, a better business owner, and much better editor.

 As I said earlier, an accountability group is what you make it.
 If you work alone and struggle to get motivated or need that push to get going, it may work for you too.
 My advice on what to look out for when setting one up?
-Here goes:
+Look for

-- A similar level of experience.
-It should be a group of equals, not one where one or two people are acting as advisors – that would be a mastermind, not an accountability, group.
+• a similar level of experience; it should be a group of equals, not one where one or two people are acting as advisors – that would be a mastermind group

 I was wary of joining initially as I thought it would mean extra work (meetings, writing/updating accountability sheets) when I already felt overwhelmed and lacked confidence, but it has taken the pressure off as I can ask about something that is bothering me and get an immediate response, rather than spending hours on my own googling and trying to fathom something out.